Contact

 Coping Mechanisms

-Neuroplasticity enables individuals to develop and strengthen new coping mechanisms for stress and emotional challenges.
-By engaging in new therapeutic practices or mindfulness techniques, the brain adapts, helping individuals better manage triggers that may lead to relapse.
+Neuroplasticity enables individuals to develop and strengthen new coping mechanisms for stress and challenges.
+By engaging in mindfulness techniques, the brain adapts, helping individuals better manage situations that may lead to slipping back into old routines.

 Long-Term Changes